jdevfullstack-tutorials/gaming-productivity-specs/README.md

 particularly, say, for First Person Shooter games like Counter Strike.
 1080p will not demand much processor compared to a 4k of the same size.

+## Realizations
+With the advent of pure browser-based games, like the online Counter Strike, Mac machines are really great for that.

+For solid gaming, Windows is still the champion because they are supported by the gaming vendors and community.

+For productivity, I still prefer Mac.